briankoser/sfc-listeners-guide/episodes/0137-the-sci-fi-christian-in-parallel-universes.md

 # Opening
 Matt has an email from Ben from July 2010 that he's just now replying to.

-Ben is about to release a video review of a {% workTitle "Game of Thrones" %} beer.
+Ben is about to release a video review of a {% work "Game of Thrones" %} beer.

 Ben is promoting moderation and enjoyment for alcohol and smoking.